CodeURJC-DAW-2019-20/PadelVersus/README.md

 * Emails sent to the players as a remainder of the game.
 * Login with facebook, twitter or google.
 * API REST from diferent social media used to post info and results about the games.
+* API from GoogleCalendar to be able to show the matches loaded from the database.

 #### Advanced Algorithmic